hazaarlabs/hazaar-mvc/docs/src/docs/start/configuration.md

 Any globally available constant defined can be referenced using this method.

-Some of global constants supplied by Hazaar MVC include:
+Some of global constants supplied by Hazaar include:

 * `APPLICATION_ENV` - The current application environment.
 * `APPLICATION_PATH` - The path on disk in which the application directory exists.
 * `APPLICATION_BASE` - The server relative URL path on the web host.
 * `APPLICATION_NAME` - The name of the application.
 This is simply the base directory name that the application files are in.
 * `HAZAAR_EXEC_START` - Timestamp when the current request started.
-* `HAZAAR_VERSION` - The current version of Hazaar MVC.
+* `HAZAAR_VERSION` - The current version of Hazaar.

 ::: info
 These tags are resolved at runtime, so the constant does not have to exist before the configuration file is loaded.
 It only needs to exist at the time the value is referenced.